RetroPie/RetroPie-Docs/docs/Amiga.md

 #### .uae: Using a configuration file for your games
 You can pass an '.uae' configuration file as a rom and the core will load the settings and start emulation without first showing the gui.

-Look at the sample configuration file "RickDangerous.uae" for help.
+Look at the sample configuration file "RickDangerous.uae" for help  (see below).
 You can use that sample as a starting point for making your own configuration files for each of your games.

 You can find the whole documentation in [configuration.txt](https://github.com/libretro/libretro-uae/blob/master/configuration.txt).